 Navigate to Step 2: Manage Data.
 In the Data types and filters section, select the appropriate field type for each of the columns in the feed.
 For the geo columns, select the appropriate geo type:

-For Standard geo-targeting, select the name of the location type: Metro code (DMA), Postal code, or Country code.
+For Standard geo-targeting, select the name of the location type: Metro code (DMA) or Country code.

 - For Google Ads API geo-targeting, select Accurate geographic type.